-An Adams Elementary School teacher who is excited when students are excited about learning has been nominated for Teacher Honor Roll.
-Her profile follows:
+A Fort Wayne Community Schools teacher who treats students like family has been nominated for Teacher Honor Roll.
+Her profile follows.

 Current hometown: Fort Wayne

 What advice would you give to your students as they plan for their future?
-Never give up and always try your best.
-You can accomplish anything you want; believe in yourself.
+What you think, what you say and what you do matters!
+You have a voice and you are important!
+You matter!

 Students and parents who have a favorite teacher can nominate the individual for Teacher Honor Roll.
 Send nominations to The Journal Gazette, 600 W. Main St., Fort Wayne, IN 46802; fax 461-8893 or email email@example.com.